 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the

 Martindale-Hubbell certification procedures, standards, and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.

 Car accidents are a stressful occurrence, both physically and mentally.
 Victims are uncertain about the first steps to take following their accident.
-Some of the most frequently asked questions about car accidents are answered below.
+Some of the most frequently asked questions about car accidents in Orange County, CA are answered below.

-A: The personal injury lawyers with Easton & Easton are car accident experts, and can help ensure that you receive the compensation you deserve.
+The personal injury lawyers with Easton & Easton are car accident experts, and can help ensure that you receive the compensation you deserve.
 We will negotiate with insurance companies on your behalf and build a strong personal injury case so that you can receive the full compensation that you’re entitled to.
-Contact our experienced attorneys at 714-850-4590 or online today to discuss how our legal team can help you determine your next steps towards a fair settlement.
+Contact our experienced Orange County car accident lawyers at 714-850-4590 or online today to discuss how our legal team can help you determine your next steps towards a fair settlement.